intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started.md

 The following 6 data element names are used to refer to these energy flows in API paths and responses.

 Each data element refers to a subset of the overall energy dataset.
-For any given time window the net flow from these elements will be zero.

 - `store.in` and `store.out` indicate *charge* and *discharge* flows for batteries.